 Please note that the Submission text is no longer editable once the Submission has been published.
 The following Submission settings can be edited at any time:

-SUBMISSION TAGS: Please indicate the themes present in your Submission.
-See more at Submission Tag Main here.
+CONTENT TAGS: Please indicate the themes present in your Submission.
+See more at Tags Main here.

 SUBMISSION VISIBILITY: Choose whether you would like your Submission to be listed across the entire site or just in Group(s) into which you are invited, accept membership, and choose to share this Submission.
 If you choose this option and do not share this Submission with Group(s), it will be unlisted throughout the site.
 Read more about Groups and Submission sharing below in "Groups (Project/Class)" or here.

 SHARE SUBMISSION: See Projects just below regarding joining Projects and sharing Submissions.

 WRITING CUE: Project 1:1000 provides Writing Cues to both stimulate and gather together Submissions.
 Feel free to check these out, and attribute your Submission to the Writing Cue if it has been so inspired.

 Collections are themed groupings of Submissions by a Contributor.
 You must have at least one Submission in order to create a Collection.